 5. The lake gets its amazing color from the rocks surrounding it

 One of the most amazing features of the lake is its distinctive blue-green color.
-This color reaches its peak in the month of June as well when the lake reaches its highest level.
+This color reaches its peak in June as well when the lake reaches its highest level.

 This color is the result of a natural process referred to as “refraction.”
 The rock flour of the surrounding glaciers gets deposited into the lake and reflects this particular color into the water.